RockiRider/edgeBlog/readme.md

 My fully functional blog which allows me to create, edit and delete blog posts.
 It catogorises posts by specific subjects and also allows me to upload images for the posts.

+### Disclaimer
-Major Updates are needed and I would recommend using EJS instead of Edgejs, if you want to stick to a template engine.
+**Major Updates are needed** and I would recommend using EJS instead of Edgejs, if you want to stick to a template engine.
 If not I would recommend rebuilding all of this as a NextJS project.

 ##### Tech Used